 4 Reasons Why Your HVAC Unit is Overheating

-You likely use your HVAC unit throughout the week to maintain a comfortable temperature in the building, whether it’s the middle of winter or you’re in a heatwave.
-Over time, some issues can start to occur with the system if it doesn’t get the necessary attention or care it needs.
-If the HVAC unit starts to overheat, there are a few common causes of the issue to investigate to ensure you can hire a technician to perform the necessary repairs.
+You use your HVAC unit throughout the year to maintain a comfortable temperature.
+It helps regardless of if it’s the middle of winter or you’re in a heatwave.
+Over time, some issues can occur if the system doesn’t get the attention or care it needs.
+If the HVAC unit starts to overheat, there are a few causes to look at.
+Make sure you can hire an HVAC technician to perform these repairs.

 1. Dirty Air Filters

-Clogged air filters are among the most common reasons HVAC systems start to overheat and fail.
-Homeowners often forget to replace the filter, which can lead to a lack of airflow and cause the parts to work hard to operate each time you heat or cool the interior setting.
-It’s important to replace or clean the air filters every two months, depending on how frequently the system is used each season.
+Clogged air filters are one of the most common reasons HVAC systems overheat and fail.
+Homeowners often forget to replace the filter.
+This leads to a lack of airflow and cause the parts to work harder each time you heat or cool the home.
+It’s important to replace or clean the air filters every two months.
+It all depends on how often you use the system each season.

 2. Dirty Coils

-If you’ve failed to get your HVAC system proper maintenance every year, then it can cause the parts to become dirty and fail to work properly.
-Dirty coils covered in grime can prevent the parts from releasing enough heat, which causes the appliance to work too hard to operate and eventually overheat.
+If you didn’t get your HVAC system maintained every year, then it can cause the parts to become dirty.
+This leads to them not working.
+Dirty coils prevent the parts from releasing enough heat.
+This causes the appliance to work too hard and leads to overheating.

-Enough ventilation should prevent the coils from having issues to reduce the risk of overheating.
-One of the most common signs this is the cause of the HVAC system overheating is if you notice the appliance has difficulty cooling the home.
+Proper ventilation should prevent the coils from having issues.
+It also reduces the risk of overheating.
+The most common sign that this is the cause is if you notice the appliance has difficulty cooling the home.

 3. Refrigerant Leaks

-HVAC units are known to overheat if there’s not enough refrigerant present.
-The refrigerant is responsible for cooling down the appliance but doesn’t do its job if a leak is present.
-Avoid attempting to repair the leak without a technician’s help to avoid accidents that can occur.
-A technician will know how to find the leak and perform the necessary repairs to restore the appliance’s operation.
+HVAC units can overheat if there’s not enough refrigerant present.
+The refrigerant helps to cool down the appliance.
+It won’t do its job right if a leak is present.
+Avoid repairing the leak without a technician’s help.
+This is to avoid accidents that can occur.
+A technician will know how to find the leak.
+They will perform the repairs to get the system back up and running.

 4. Grimy Blades

-The blades may also accumulate too much dirt and grime if they aren’t wiped down every few months.
-The blades can have difficulty moving if they’re covered in gunk, which causes the HVAC system to work too hard to run.
-If your HVAC system is struggling to operate, you can expect it to overheat eventually.
-Cleaning the parts and wiping everything down at least every six months is crucial to maintaining the parts and avoiding costly repairs.
+The blades may also collect too much dirt and grime if they aren’t wiped down every few months.
+The blades can have a hard time moving if they’re covered in gunk.
+This causes the HVAC system to work harder to run.
+If your HVAC system is struggling to operate, you can expect it to overheat.
+Clean the parts and wipe everything down at least every six months to avoid repairs.

 CALL US TODAY

-Contact us today to learn more about why your HVAC unit is overheating and having a technician inspect the parts to diagnose the issue.
+Contact us today to learn more about why your HVAC unit is overheating.
+Have a technician inspect the parts to find the issue.